-- Give each child a clay square and allow them to decorate it in their own individual way – display the tiles as a representation of each child.
+- Each child could have a clay square and allow them to decorate it in their own individual way.
+Display the tiles as a representation of each child.

-- Get parents involved by asking them to take their child on a tinker tray hunt.
+- You could involve parents by asking them to take their child on a tinker tray hunt.
 The children can add the items they find to a communal tinker tray.

 With thanks to Laura England – Little Miss Early Years – an early years teacher, enthusiast and blogger for this wonderful insight into tinker trays loose part play.